jenskutilek/fakelab/doc/truetype-hinting/index.md

 ## Glyph-level hinting

-TrueType “hinting” is also called “instructions”, but as FLS5 uses a higher-level representation of the actual instructions, and only creates the instruction byte code when the font is compiled, calling it “hinting” inside FLS5 is probably fine.
+TrueType “hints” are also called _instructions,_ but as FLS5 uses a higher-level representation of the actual instructions, and only creates the instruction byte code when the font is compiled, calling the process _hinting_ inside FLS5 is probably fine.

-FLS5 only uses a limited set of hints or “commands”, as they are called in the FL5 Python API:
+FLS5 only uses a limited set of hints or “commands”, as they are called in the [FLS5 Python API](http://www.e-font.de/flpydoc/):

 ### Align to Grid: AlignH and AlignV

 Those commands round a point’s position to the grid in either horizontal or vertical direction.
-They have rounding options which allow to round the position of the point to the closest grid line, up or down to the grid (for AlignV), left or right to the grid (for AlignH), to the closest pixel center, or to the double grid.
+They have rounding options which allow to round the position of the point to the closest grid line, up or down to the grid (for AlignV), left or right to the grid (for AlignH), to the closest pixel center, or to the grid at double resolution.

 ### Align to Zone: AlignBottom and AlignTop